Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- List your degrees or certifications as well as the schools you attended
+- Make a list of your degrees or certificates and the colleges you attended

 Skills: